-This course supports those staff to
+This course supports leaders to

-- enhance safeguarding analysis skills,
+- Enhance safeguarding analysis skills.

-- write effective referrals,
+- Write effective referrals.

-- communicate with local authorities,
+- Communicate with local authorities.

-- use escalation processes,
+- Use escalation processes.

-- contain staff and organisational anxiety,
+- Contain staff and organisational anxiety.

-- keeping the focus very firmly on the young person.
+- Focus on regulatory requirements, while keeping the focus very firmly on the young person.